True Romance: Home media

-True Romance was originally released on Warner Home Video VHS September 12, 1994.
+True Romance was originally released by Warner Home Video on VHS on September 12, 1994.
+This release contains only the director's cut, however the theatrical cut was released on an R rated rental VHS.

-The DVD was released on September 24, 2002, as a Two-Disc set.
+The DVD was released on September 24, 2002, as a two-disc set.
 It was later released on Blu-ray on May 26, 2009.
+Again, these releases only contain the director's cut, and the theatrical cut remained excluded.